House in Multiple Occupation – Licensing

 In Colchester we operate a mandatory licensing scheme only and this includes houses and flats that:

 - Are occupied by 5 or more people

 - Who form 2 or more households (the occupiers are not all members of the same family)

 - And who generally share 1 or more basic amenity (such as the kitchen, bathroom, or toilet)

 There are some exceptions to this.
 Use the licence checker tool to check whether the licensing requirements apply to your property.

 It is an offence to operate or manage a licensable HMO without a licence.

 Our enforcement approach, including specifically how we will enforce in relation to this offence, is detailed in our Private Sector Housing and Enforcement Policy.

 We do not operate additional or selective HMO licensing and there are no Article 4 directions relating to HMOs within the City.

-You will need to have a floor plan of the HMO to submit with your licence application that meets the requirements set out here HMO Floor Plan guidance.
+You will need to include supporting documents and a floor plan with your licence application that meet the requirements set out in this guidance.
 If you are unable to prepare a suitable floor plan, we offer a paid for service to do this for you.
 For more information see Paid advice service for landlords.